null-talisman/lunch_and_learn_2/README.md

 ## ClusterCreationTool (K3s)
 This tool is used to create and bootstrap a three node K3s cluster in AWS EC2.

+### About
+I built this project when I was trying to learn more about AWS and Terraform as an absolute beginner.

 ### Usage
 You can clone this repository and work from within the `ClusterCreationTool-K3s` directory.